 In the future, you might have to pay a subscription fee to use Apple’s AI-powered iPhone features.
-According to Bloomberg’s Mark Gurman, Apple’s long-term plan for its suite, Apple Intelligence, includes charging users for additional functionalities.
+According to Bloomberg’s Mark Gurman, Apple’s long-term plan for its AI suite, Apple Intelligence, includes charging users for additional functionalities.
 This indicates Apple’s shift towards strengthening its digital services and reducing dependence on hardware sales.

 Other companies, such as Google, OpenAI, and Microsoft, have already introduced paid versions of their AI tools, making Apple’s move part of this trend.